 Coastal Impact Assistance Program

-The Coastal Impact Assistance Program authorizes the distribution of $960 million to the six Outer Continental Shelf (OCS) oil and gas producing states to mitigate the impacts of OCS oil and gas activities.
-CIAP is administered by the United States Department of Interior, Minerals Management Service (renamed Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE)) and was established by Section 384 of the Energy Policy Act of 2005 (Act).
+The Coastal Impact Assistance Program authorizes the distribution of $960 million to Outer Continental Shelf (OCS) oil and gas producing states to mitigate the impacts of OCS oil and gas activities.
+CIAP was originally administered by the United States Department of Interior, Minerals Management Service (renamed Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE)) and was established by Section 384 of the Energy Policy Act of 2005 (Act).
 The U.S. Fish and Wildlife Service assumed administrative responsibility of CIAP on July 1, 2011.

 Allocation to Alaska

 • $27,792,606 (35%) is allocated directly to the eight eligible Alaska CPSs

 • $51,614,839 (65%) is Allocation directly to the State

 The State has an approved Alaska CIAP Plan that describes the projects the State and CPSs will fund through CIAP and how the state will manage the funds.

 BOEMRE approved the Alaska CIAP Plan February 4, 2011.

 Alaska CIAP Plan (Note: see Appendix B-1 and B-2 for project descriptions)